 Iron Chef Drinking Game - Hair of the Dog

 Around the time I became a teenager, my favorite shows to watch were somewhat predictable for my age, but there were a few outliers.
 I enjoyed the young adult cartoons like Dragon Ball Z like any other young lad, but I also started to really enjoy just putting Food Network on in the background while I did something else.
-Perhaps all my teenage years of listening to recipes while I worked on homework seeped into my brain through osmosis since I now consider myself a decent cook in my home.
+Perhaps all my teenage years of listening to recipes, while I worked on homework, seeped into my brain through osmosis since I now consider myself a decent cook in my home.
 However, there was one show that was on Food Network that was too frantic and unique to simply put on as background noise.
 I needed to see what was being done to understand how the people coming up with their recipes would decide on such bizarre flavors and techniques.
 Of course, I’m talking about Iron Chef.

 In all honesty, Iron Chef was probably the show that turned me onto the Food Network in the first place.
-The dubbed over voices of the Japanese commentators brought back the sense of watching old Godzilla movies once more, as I watched the professional chefs compete against each other in an hour-long arena match of crafting the most delicious and unique dishes with the secret ingredient provided by a flamboyant Japanese man, who clearly had a similar fashion sense to Johnny Weir.
+The dubbed-over voices of the Japanese commentators brought back the sense of watching old Godzilla movies once more, as I watched the professional chefs compete against each other in an hour-long arena match crafting the most delicious and unique dishes with the secret ingredient provided by a flamboyant Japanese man, who clearly had a similar fashion sense to Johnny Weir.
 It was a fast, fun, and interesting show to watch when you had no idea how to cook.
 Having watched a few old episodes recently, I’d say it’s still just as fun as ever.

 All that being said, you likely know where I’m going with this.
 There are certain qualities of each show that are present in every episode and that can be used as drinking game rules.
 In fact, some of these qualities are so frequent, I didn’t feel the need to come up with a long list of rules this time.